-Material Topics Definition Governance and Ethics Strong corporate governance guides the Group in managing ESG-related risks and opportunities as well as ensuring full compliance with all applicable laws and regulations, including our procurement practices.
-Environmental Responsibility Our environmental agenda contains a commitment to develop sustainable buildings.
-Two of our properties have demonstrated our commitment: The Concourse, a commercial building, was re-certified by BCA as Green Mark (Platinum) in 2022, with validity period till 7 February 2025.
-International Building, a commercial building, similarly, was re-certified by BCA as Green Mark (GoldPlus) in September 2023 with validity period till 12 September 2026.
+Material Topics Definition Governance and Ethics Strong corporate governance guides the Group in managing ESG-related risks and opportunities and ensuring full compliance with all applicable laws and regulations, including our procurement practices.
+Our environmental agenda contains a commitment to develop sustainable buildings.
+Two of our properties have demonstrated our commitment: Environmental Responsibility The Concourse, a commercial building, was re-certified by BCA as Green Mark (Platinum) in 2022.
+As part of our commitment to sustainability, we commenced the process of upgrading to SLE certification in FY2024.
+The application has been submitted to BCA on 21 February 2025 and is currently in progress.
+In line with this effort, we have replaced the existing fan in the Air Handling Unit ("AHU") on Level 17 with a more energy-efficient Electronically Commutated ("EC") fan in FY2024.
+International Building, a commercial building, similarly, was re-certified by BCA as Green Mark (GoldPlus) in September 2023 with a validity period until 12 September 2026.
 Building and Facilities Management Building and service quality is integral to our business proposition.
 As such, we are judicious with our sub-contractor selection.
 We prioritise the health and safety of our tenants and comply strictly with all safety-related regulatory guidelines.
 Occupational Health and Safety The Group's property management and maintenance operations prioritise onsite safety.
 Although our contractors and business partners are responsible for various on-site activities, we continue to work closely with them to ensure that our health and safety standards are strictly adhered to.
 We share our safe management plans and procedures with all our contractors, to ensure they comply with the rules and regulations set by us and the government authorities.
 Talent Retention We continue our efforts in talent retention and hiring innovative, dynamic and talented staff as they are considered to be our organisation's key assets.
 We believe it is vital to keep our staff engaged and motivated through creating a supportive work environment.
 The Group rewards and motivates staff with a comprehensive and competitive compensation package and benefits programme.
 We encourage our workforce to pursue lifelong learning by providing quality training opportunities if applicable.
+Climate-related Disclosures Climate change presents both risks and opportunities for our business.
+We are committed to enhancing the resilience of our properties by identifying and mitigating climate risks and opportunities.